Mon-Sat 8am to 10pm

 Sharpening Suggestions:

-• You can use a belt sander with a very
+• You can use a belt sander with a very fine grit paper, such as 220.

 • If you know how to use them, sharpening stones can also be used.